RedisAI/RedisAI/docs/performance.md

 Specifically for TensorFlow serving we’ve achieved a better configuration that enabled for higher inference throughput by setting the inter_op_parallelism_threads option to 4 (enabling us to parallelize operations that have sub-operations that are inherently independent up to a degree of 4 concurrent sub-operations).
 We improved TensorFlow serving intra_op_parallelism_threads results by allowing the tool to adjust with the default behaviour.

-For RedisAI, we maximized inference throughput by configuring the number of shards on Redis Enterprise to 4 and the number of threads per shard to 2.
+For RedisAI, we maximized inference throughput by limiting the inter-op and intra-op parallelism to 1 per shard, meaning that each added redis standalone instance/shard has an associated backend thread, in a shared-nothing architecture - a strategy that allows to maximize the hardware usage, and maintain a linear scalability both on vertical and horizontal flavours.

 For the standard web API Model Server, setting Gunicorn worker processes number to 24 for handling concurrent requests resulted in the highest inference throughput.